 The first Amberif was held in the autumn of 1994, with 49 exhibitors.
 Several dozen buyers came from abroad, along with a large group of amber collectors.
 And it was a bullseye!

 Each year, Amberif grew in strength, won friends and consolidated the industry.
 It also became a stage for momentous events.
 It is here that, on its Millennium, the City of Gdańsk received a unique gift: the Amber Fabergé Egg.
 It is here that the world heard for the first time about Gierłowska’s lizard trapped in Baltic amber.
+They also have the best private label skin care manufacturers.
 It is here that the famous amber monstrance was presented for the first time, to become the starting point for the world’s largest amber altar at St Bridget’s Basilica, Gdańsk.